-My company began its odyssey with SAP back in 2007, and I was a charter member of the FICO team by virtue of my work with product costing in our legacy world.
-I quickly found out that the way SAP handles costing and controlling was like something from a parallel universe.
-The concepts were familiar, but the structures and processes were alien to me.
-One of the first items that I ran into was the activity type.
-Ah, I thought, a familiar concept!
+My company began its journey with SAP in 2007.
+I was a charter member of the FICO team because of my work with product costing in our legacy world.
+I quickly discovered the way SAP handles product costing and Controlling is different.
+The concepts were familiar, but the structures and processes were not.
+One of the first items I encountered was the activity type.
+Ah, a familiar concept I thought!

 We had implemented a form of activity-based costing in the legacy world, and this must be SAP’s version of a cost driver.
-However, when I looked at SAP’s activity-based costing, I found business processes and templates, but not activity types.
-I discovered that activity types were not the cost drivers that I was used to, but instead just a device for allocating costs from cost centers to other cost objects.
-There was some similarity to our old legacy cost drivers, but the methods for assigning costs to the activities and then assigning the activities to the other cost objects were alien to my way of thinking!
-I clearly had to find out more about activity types and how costs moved from cost center to cost object.
+However, when I looked at SAP activity-based costing, I found business processes and templates, not activity types.
+I discovered that activity types were not the cost drivers that I was used to, but instead a device for allocating costs from cost centers to other cost objects.
+There was some similarity to our legacy cost drivers, but the methods for assigning costs through activities and assigning activities to the other cost objects were different for me!
+I clearly had to find out more about SAP activity types and how costs moved from cost center to cost object.

-Unfortunately, the knowledge didn’t just burst upon me, but I learned more and more as I prepared for each of our go lives.
-As anyone who has been involved in the time crunch of an implementation knows, you rarely have time to think and basically just do what your consultants tell you – fire first, ask questions later!
-In the intervening years from our first go live in 2008, I have had some time to reflect on what we did and make some adjustments in how we understand and use activity types.
-This knowledge came to me mainly through trial and error, but also through the help of John Evanoff of Hitachi Consulting (who goaded me into writing an article about indirect activity allocation for SAP Experts), various publications, and even help.sap.com (which has a lot of information in it but also requires a lot of interpretation and effort to translate that information into practical terms).
+I learned more as I prepared for each go live.
+As anyone who has been involved in the time crunch of an implementation knows, you rarely have time to think and do what your consultants tell you – fire first, ask questions later!
+Since our first go live in 2008, I've have had time to reflect on what we did and make adjustments to how we understand and use activity types.
+I learned this through trial and error and with the help of John Evanoff of Hitachi Consulting who encouraged me to write an article on indirect activity allocation for SAP Experts, various publications and help.sap.com.

-The first thing to know about activity types is that they are not all created equal.
-The way an activity type is defined will determine how planning and posting of activities will take place.
-Depending on that definition, two different activity types will behave in much different ways.
+Not all activity types are created equal.
+The way you define an activity type determines how you plan and post costs.
+Depending on that definition, two different activity types behave differently.

-Activity types are defined using transaction KL01.
-First, an activity type is assigned a unit of measure.
-This unit of measure should reflect the purpose of the activity.
-For example, KWH can be used for an activity type related to electricity consumption and HR can be used for an activity type representing machine hours.
+You define activity types with transaction KL01.
+An activity type is assigned a unit of measure which reflects the purpose of the activity.
+For example, you can use KWH for an activity type for electricity consumption and HR for an activity type for machine hours.

-Second, an activity type must be assigned a secondary cost element of type 43 (Internal Activity Allocation).
-The assigned cost element is used to post the cost of the activity, crediting the sender cost center and debiting the receiver cost object.
+You assign an activity type secondary cost element type 43 (internal activity allocation).
+You post the activity type cost which is identified with the assigned cost element, crediting the sender cost center and debiting the receiver cost object.

-Third, an activity type is assigned a category and price indicator which determine how planning will be performed.
-The category defines the method used for planning.
+You also assign an activity type category and Price indicator which determine how you perform planning.
+The category defines the method you use for planning.

-The price indicator defines how the planned activity price is calculated.
+The price indicator defines how you calculate the planned activity price.

-and assigned a price indicator to determine whether the actual value of the activity will be calculated based on actual cost element postings.
+and assign a price indicator to determine if the actual value is calculated based on actual cost element postings.

-Now that you have seen some of the details concerning the definition of activity types, I plan to look into how each of the Actual Allocation activity categories behaves.
-Since these blogs are about activity type posting, I am going to ignore the planning side of things and assume that everything is planned manually.
-As you will see, there are distinct differences in how each posting category behaves and it will be necessary to go into some detail with each of the 5 categories.
-My hope is that most of this information will confirm what you already know, but that you may find some things that you don’t know or haven’t thought about that will help you in the future.
-Next, I plan to discuss the posting behavior of category 1 activity types.
-Let’s get ready to dig in!
+Now that we've defined activity types, we'll look at the behaviour of each actual allocation activity category in follow-on blogs.
+Since these blogs are about activity type posting, we'll assume all planning is manual.
+As you'll see, each posting category behaves behaves differently and we'll explore each of the 5 categories in detail.
+My hope is this information will confirm what you already know, and that you'll find something new that will help you in the future.
+Next, we'll discuss the posting behavior of category 1 activity types.
+Let’s dig in!